andrewlin618/Word-Guess-Game/README.md

 ## How to play
 - Type a letter to guess.
-- After 8 wrong guess, you lose.
+- After 8 wrong guesses, you lose.
 If you get the right answer before lost, you win.
-- After 3 lost, game over.
+- After 3 losts, game over.
 If you get 8 wins before game over, you win the game.
 - <a href="https://andrewlin618.github.io/Word-Guess-Game/" target="_blank">Try it!</a>

 ## Technology used